sandeepkumaar/learn-js/you-dont-know-js/objects/object-prototypes.md

 ## Summary

+Unlike Java, where everything is *class*.
+In JS everything is objects.
+Class is the building block.
+Object is the building block.

 >A prototype is an **early sample**, model, or release of a product built to test a concept or process or to act as **a thing to be replicated** or **learned from** - Wiki